 Look for credentials.
-Ask for references and/or conduct an interview with a potential advisor.
+Search online and ask for references and/or conduct an interview with a potential advisor.
 Ask them about their education, work history, and services, as well as whether they’ll be working with you directly.
 You also may want to ask about and check their credentials.
 Obtain other information about Wells Fargo Advisors and its financial professionals at BrokerCheck from the Financial Industry Regulatory Authority.

 Ask about fees.
 Some advisors receive a flat fee, an hourly rate, or a percentage of the yearly assets they manage.
 Others receive commissions on financial products they recommend.